ARpatterns/catalog/README.md

 </details>

 ## Behavioral Patterns
 The real world context during an AR session can be seen as stage.
-The dynamic behavior of an AR experience is determined by its [Event-Condition-Action](eca.md) rules, which are triggered by events occurring in the actual real-world context.
+The dynamic behavior of an AR experience is determined by its [Event-Condition-Action](eca/) rules, which are triggered by events occurring in the actual real-world context.

 <details>
-<summary><h3><i>📋 List of Behavioral Patterns</i></h3></summary>
+<summary><h3><i>List of Behavioral Patterns</i></h3></summary>

 | Behavioral Pattern	| Description	| Example |
 |---|---|---|